 Before Since I Met You, which is a full-length novel of 86,000 words, the longest story I’d written was a short novella, also a romance.
 I’d always dreamed of writing an actual book, so the fact that it existed, that I created it, was insanely exciting.

 The first draft of Since I Met You was written in about two weeks, but it took another two years to get to the MS that exists now.
 I pretty sure I’m the only person that’s read it as-is.
 A few family members read the original version, and I got mixed reviews—all very fair.
 The writing was good, the settings good, the story not so great.
 “Self-conscious” was one of the comments that stuck with me—in a positive way.
 I think it improved with revisions, but I may never feel it’s as strong as my later books.
-I’ve been reading through it, and can see a lot of flaws as well as some of the potential realized in the Sliding Sideways series.
+I’ve been reading through it, and can see a lot of flaws as well as some of the potential realized in the Strangers on This Road series.
 The story even starts at a wedding in Avalon, where I also set all of Strangers.

 Without that first attempt at a novel, I wouldn’t have written Strangers or any of my other books.
 I wouldn’t have released my expectations of writing a “serious” novel and instead come to understand that my strengths and inspiration were to be found in escapist suspense stories.
 And that was a huge gift, to recognize what I really wanted out of writing.
 Not to be famous or lauded, but to write entertaining books that people can enjoy and get lost in.
 Now, eight novels into the series, I can see how I’ve grown as a writer and a person, and feel very grateful for where that journey began.

 Just for fun, here’s what the book jacket of Since I Met You might say.